Brew Guide

 For all pours: start in the center and circle to the edge (without touching the filter directly!!!) and back to the center, where you’ll finish the pour with mini circles

-3. Settle the grounds and pour about 40 grams of water in a circular motion to cover all coffee
+Settle the grounds, start timer and pour 60 grams of water in a circular motion to cover all coffee (should take about 10-15 seconds)

 The Chemex